dcoomber/lotto-fun/README.md

 # Lotto Fun

-Disclaimer:  I don't encourage or endorse gambling as a means to get rich.
-I accept no responsibility or liability related to you use of this app.
+> Disclaimer:  I don't encourage or endorse gambling as a means to get rich.
+>
+> Make sure to read the [LICENSE](./LICENSE) as you accept all responsibility related to the use of this application.

-## About this repo
+## About

 Does history repeat itself?
 Probably not in terms of the lottery.